pepper-craft/geo-calculation-toolkit-api-docs/README.md

-## Introducing the Geo Calc Toolkit API
+## Introducing the Geo Calculation Toolkit API

-**Geo Calculation Toolkit** provides APIs for calculating **distance, length, and area** of various geospatial objects.
+**Geo Calculation Toolkit** is a utility-focused API suite for working with geographic coordinates and shapes.

-These APIs can be applied to a wide range of business and technical scenarios involving geospatial data, such as **location-based services (LBS), map visualization, route analysis, and geofencing**.
+It offers practical functions such as calculating distances, lengths, and containment for points, lines, and areas — useful in location-based logic, simple map processing, or spatial validations in backend services.

 ---